nikiizvorski/MVVM/README.md

 - Check the support docs it is easy and well explained.
 And check the project please.
 Don't be lazy.

+Databinding?

+- android:text="@{viewModel.user.firstName}"

+Two Way DataBinding?

+- yes it is supported directly now!

+- just add android:text="@={...}" the = sign is the option here

 How is this project structured?

 - Views Layer - completely dumb exactly how they are supposed to BE.